-All you need is a replacement battery for the Nexus 5 and a little tool to help you pry open the rear battery cover.
-You can buy a Nexus 5 battery replacement kit from plenty of online sources, but I've used one from NewPower99.com because they had a great video that shows just how easy the process actually is.
+All you need is a replacement battery for the Nexus 5 and a little plastic tool to help you pry open the rear battery cover.
+You should be able to pick one of these up at a craft store, or you can simply use a plectrum (guitar pick).
+You can buy a Nexus 5 battery replacement kit from plenty of online sources, but we picked one up from Amazon for under 20 USD.

-Note: I'm sure I don't need to remind you that replacing a non-removable battery yourself is not recommended unless you're ok with the possible consequences if it doesn't work.
-I'm pleading innocence, so don't try blaimng me if you botch it up and proceed with caution.
+Note: I'm sure I don't need to remind you that replacing a non-removable battery yourself is not recommended unless you're ok with the possible consequences.
+While the process is very simple, AndroidPIT will not be held accountable if you break something.
+Please proceed with caution.

 1. First, you need to use the plastic tool to wedge between the rear cover and the edges of your Nexus 5.
-Make sure your phone is off first of course.
-Once you've levered the rear cover away the whole way around you can pop it off.
+Make sure your phone is off first of course!
+Once you've levered the rear cover away the whole way around the edges you can pop it off.

 2. Next, just remove the six tiny screws around the top part of the internal black plastic cover you find underneath.
 Make sure you don't lose them.

-4. All you need to do now is gently lever up the two little attachments highlighted above from the existing battery to the component board underneath.
+4. All you need to do now is gently lever up the two little ribbons from the existing battery to the component board underneath.
 Be careful and they will both gently pop off.

 5. Now, using the same plastic tool, work your way around the edges of your battery to detach it from the inside of the chassis.
 Take your time and don't be too forceful.
 Eventually the bond will weaken enough and the battery will just pop out.

-6. Now, place your replacement Nexus 5 battery in the chassis and gently reconnect the two ribbons to the motherboard.
+6. Now, place your replacement Nexus 5 battery in the chassis and gently reconnect the two ribbons to the motherboard (using your fingers here is easier).
 Replace the little black plastic cover and reinsert the six screws.
 Pop the rear cover back on and start up.
-That's it, 2,300 mAh of fresh out of the box Nexus 5 battery action!
+That's it, 2,300 mAh of fresh-out-of-the-box Nexus 5 battery action!

 Check out our battery saving tips for any Android smartphone.